 Tops to Wear to Yoga Class

-Avoid T-shirt, short, or loose fitting shirts.
-T-shirts are probably the worst option, they will fall right over your head over time you in are the downward facing dog position!
+Avoid T-shirt, short, or baggy shirts: T-shirts are probably the worst option, they will fall right over your head over time you in are the downward facing dog position!
 If you are not comfortable with letting your belly show, don’t go with short tops either.
 Many poses in Yoga involve putting your arms above your head.
 SO make sure that the top isn’t too revealing with your arms lifted.

 Also, avoid light colored tops if you think you are going to sweat during class.
 You don’t want yoga to turn into a wet t-shirt contest.

-Make sure your breasts are getting the right amount of support.
-You should be wearing a shorts bar or a sports top with a built in bra if you are smaller chested.
+Proper Chest Support: Make sure your breasts are getting the right amount of support.
+You should be wearing a shorts bar or a sports top with a built-in bra if you are smaller chested.
 If you are big-busted, avoid V-necks or light weight sports bars.
 Some tops might make you think you have the right support but it’s better to be safe than have a nip-slip incident.